dixpac/dixpac.github.io/_posts/2016-03-05-capybara's-save-and-open-page-for-the-lazy.markdown

 After running test, it is **failling**

 Hmm....that is strange!
-Lets see what our page looks like, just add save_and_open_page method call!
+Lets see what my page looks like, just add save_and_open_page method call!

 {% highlight ruby %}